Find a Car Accident Doctor

 - It seriously impairs one or more bodily functions.

 - It causes serious dysfunction of a body part or organ.

 Your medical reports will confirm that you received treatment as a result of an emergency medical condition.
-As you long as you received care within 14 days, your doctor can verify that your accident resulted in emergency care.
+As long as you received care within 14 days, your doctor can verify that your accident resulted in emergency care.